 The Izapa Household Archaeology Project

-The Izapa Household Archaeology project is comprised of the director, doctoral candidate Rebecca Mendelsohn (UAlbany), 4 archaeologist/student collaborators from Mexico and the United States, 12 workmen from the Izapa community, and 2 local women assisting in the lab.
-Archaeologist/student collaborators include Saskia Kuchnicki (UAlbany ‘12), Kelly Rich (UAlbany ‘12), Gabriela Kerem Galicia Castillo (Escuela Nacional de Antropología e Historia), and Royma Nayeli Gutierrez Garcia (Universidad Nacional Autónoma de México).
+The Izapa Household Archaeology project was comprised of the director, Rebecca Mendelsohn (UAlbany), 4 archaeologist/student collaborators from Mexico and the United States, 12 workmen from the Izapa community, and 2 local women assisting in the lab.
+Archaeologist/student collaborators include Saskia Kuchnicki (UAlbany), Kelly Rich (UAlbany), Gabriela Kerem Galicia Castillo (Escuela Nacional de Antropología e Historia), and Royma Nayeli Gutierrez Garcia (Universidad Nacional Autónoma de México).

 Financial support for this work was provided by a National Science Foundation Graduate Research Fellowship and Doctoral Dissertation Improvement Grant (#BCS-1349916), a Fulbright-García Robles grant, a Junior Fellowship in Pre-Columbian Studies at the Dumbarton Oaks Research Library and Collection (Harvard University), an Institute for Mesoamerican Studies DeCormier award, and the UAlbany Initiatives for Women’s Karen R. Hitchcock New Frontiers award.
 Permission for excavations was provided by the Consejo de Arqueología of Mexico’s Instituto Nacional de Antropología e Historia (INAH).

 Check out the Izapa Household Archaeology Project highlighted in the May 16, 2014 issue of Science: